cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Utility Functions in Privacy-aware Video Streaming Systems

+Additionally, requesting redundant videos also incurs additional traffic charges and bandwidth costs.
+Therefore, we take into account the action cost on UDs as the following:

+where $\epsilon_u$ represents the total cost associated with the action $a_{u,i}^t$ of requesting and caching a unit size of the video $i$ for $u$, and $c_i\in[0,1]$ denotes the normal size of the video $i$.

-\subsubsection{\textbf{Utility of EC}}
+\subsection{\textbf{Utility of EC}}

-From the EC's perspective, the gain is from accurately caching requested videos.
-The cost lies in the consumed caching capacity to store videos.
+From the EC's perspective, the gain lies on accurately caching requested videos.
+The cost relates to the consumed caching capacity for video storage.
 Recall that $\bm{e}^t$ denotes the caching decisions of EC.
 Given request actions $\bm{a}^t$ of all UDs, the EC’s utility can be derived as follows: